HarvardMapCollection/tutorials-share/content/posts/Graphics/index.md

 - Two images are positioned atop one another in a web page.
 The transition is controlled with CSS and JavaScript.
 - The map edge effect, which evokes memories of the paste-ons you can find in real [Sanborn atlases](https://www.wikiwand.com/en/Sanborn_maps), was achieved using a drop-shadow and the Photoshop eraser tool.
 - Maps like these are archived in the [Harvard Map Collection](https://curiosity.lib.harvard.edu/scanned-maps/catalog?search_field=all_fields).
-You can look at them in person, or use them in your digital project by contacting maps@harvard.edu.
+You can look at them in person, or use them in your digital project by [contacting the Harvard Map Collection](https://ask.library.harvard.edu/maps?_gl=1*1vht5re*_ga*MTE4OTYzODM3Mi4xNzcyNzI2MTAw*_ga_3CXC97RWEK*czE3NzM3NjkzMjckbzExJGcxJHQxNzczNzcxODczJGoxMSRsMCRoMA..).

 </div>